 Range: 0 to 2 (in practice)

-Temperature controls the amount of randomness in the output.
-Here’s how it works, but remember, before any sampling even happens the model breaks text down into units it can work with.
-Understanding tokenization helps you see what those units actually are, which makes temperature and other settings easier to reason about:
+Temperature is the parameter I rely on most when I need to control how predictable or creative a model feels.
+In practical work, it’s often the difference between outputs that sound mechanically correct and ones that actually feel usable.
+It directly scales how willing the model is to move away from its most likely next token.
+Here’s how it works, but remember, before any sampling even happens, the model breaks text down into units it can work with.
+Understanding tokenisation helps you see what those units actually are, which makes temperature and other settings easier to reason about:

 For low temperatures, the model becomes more deterministic.
 It prefers high-probability tokens, generating coherent and predictable text.